01 of 05

 Add a Hint of Spice

-This trick is beyond simple and a great way to customize sugar to create the perfect drink complement.
+This trick is beyond simple and a great way to customize sugar to create the perfect drink compliment.
 All you need to do is add a little ground spice to your base sugar.
 Add one or more of these spices to your plate of sugar or salt and stir until mixed.

 Skip the Sugars and Salts